Phillipa Lepley

 Phillipa Lepley is a British fashion designer and couturier based in London.
-She is the founder and creative director of Phillipa Lepley Ltd, a couture bridal house established in 1986.
+She is the founder and creative director of Phillipa Lepley Ltd, a couture house established in 1986.
 Lepley is known for creating bespoke wedding dresses and eveningwear.

 Early life and education

 Lepley grew up in Nottinghamshire, learning sewing and embroidery from her grandmothers, one of whom worked as a court tailoress.
-She completed an art foundation course before studying Fashion Design at the London College of Fashion.
+She studied Fashion Design at the London College of Fashion.
 She undertook a couture apprenticeship in Holland Park, London, before launching her label in 1986.

 Career

 Lepley opened her first store in Fulham in 1990 and later moved to the flagship atelier in Chelsea, London.
-Her company offers bespoke bridalwear, eveningwear and tailoring and serves an international clientele.

 Design

 Her work is described as focused on couture craftsmanship, corsetry and classic silhouettes rather than trend-led designs.
 Inspiration for her embroidery often comes from natural motifs.